-1. The Bethany: This cozy self-contained apartment with a courtyard garden is the perfect place for budget travelers.
+1. The Boleyn House: This cozy self-contained apartment with a courtyard garden is the perfect place for budget travelers.
 It’s within walking distance of the shops and restaurants of Bodmin and close to the major attractions.
 The property features a workspace and WiFi so it’s also great for digital nomads.
 Click here to find out more.

 5 Top Things To Do in Bodmin

 There are plenty of great things to do in and around Bodmin from exploring the dramatic moor (watch out for the Beast of Bodmin) to setting off on the Camel Trail which starts and ends in the town.

 1. Go Hiking on Bodmin Moor: The dramatic and brooding Bodmin Moor is a great place to escape for some serious hiking and untouched scenery.
 With miles of heathland, wild ponies, lonely cottages, and roaring rivers, Bodmin is a hikers’ dream.
 Be sure to take a map, water, and warm clothing as the weather can change quickly.

 2. Take a Trip on the Steam Railway: The Bodmin and Wenford Railway operates an old steam train through the beautiful Cornish countryside.
 There are two branch lines starting out from Bodmin General and this is a great way to experience some stunning scenery at a comfortable pace.
 There’s even the option of an onboard cream tea!

 3. Visit Bodmin Jail: Bodmin Jail is an old prison built in 1779 that’s now part visit attraction and part hotel.
 Wander around the creepy halls of the austere stone building that was the site of many executions until it closed in 1927.